FAQ

 My HPLC makes a clunking noise.

-Question: I have a "clunking" HPLC (a ten-year-old Perkin Elmer 250 binary pump).
+Question: I have a "clunking" HPLC (a ten-year-old Perkin-Elmer 250 binary pump).
 This problem just developed in the last few days -- the "clunk" is not consistent, but develops if the pump is equilibrated at a low flow rate (0.2 mL/min) for a couple of hours and then put back into the operating flow rate (1 mL/min); if equilibrated at 1 mL/min, it takes a longer time (the whole day), but eventually the "clunks" start, albeit sporadically.
-No degassing problems, seal change 6 weeks ago, the flow is okay, the separation/current method is okay.... could this be the check valves? or something else?
+No degassing problems; seal changed 6 weeks ago; the flow is okay; the separation/current method is okay... could this be the check valves?
+Or something else?

 Answer: Does this pump have spring-loaded pistons?
-If you're hearing a pretty loud clunk, our first suggestion would be that one of the pistons is not following the cam all the time.
-Something is causing it to "stick" temporarily in the fully-displaced position, and the clunk you hear is the piston releasing and the base striking the cam.
+If you're hearing a pretty loud clunk, our first suggestion is that one of the pistons isn't following the cam consistently.
+Something is causing it to "stick" temporarily in the fully displaced position, and the clunk you hear is the piston releasing and the base striking the cam.
 What can cause this, you ask?
 A too-tight piston seal can do it, as can precipitates on the piston.

-But if the pistons are spring loaded, it is possible that a spring needs to be replaced.
-There is a possibility that salt has a better chance of building up at the slower flow rate.
+But if the pistons are spring-loaded, a spring may need to be replaced.
+Salt may be more likely to build up at the slower flow rate.
 Do you know which piston is clunking?
 Do you see any flow artifacts in the baseline when the clunking occurs?
 Our final suggestion is that the clunk could be coming from within the drive assembly itself, caused by a bearing or other mechanical part.
 At such a point, an in-person diagnosis would be best.

-The way in which a seal is installed can have a big effect on how well it performs over its lifetime, or even whether it performs at all.
+The way a seal is installed can have a significant effect on how well it performs over its lifetime, or even whether it performs at all.
 Immediate seal failure is often caused by damage caused during installation.
 Most installation problems can be remedied with a combination of seal pre-soaking and wetting of all mating components prior to installation.

-There other possible cause is a worn piston.
-During routine use a seal and piston will wear together, and occasionally a flat or dull spot will be created on the piston.
-When a new seal is installed the piston still has a worn spot and won’t be flush with the seal, which could cause leaking.
+Another possible cause is a worn piston.
+During routine use, a seal and piston will wear together, and occasionally a flat or dull spot will be created on the piston.
+When a new seal is installed, the piston still has a worn spot and won’t be flush with the seal, which could cause leaking.
 Our advice: replace your piston when you replace your seals.

 Piston Seal, Solvent Compatibility Issues